 Datadog timeboards let you mix and match metrics from AWS SQS and your applications so you can visualize the performance of your queues and message consumption applications all in one place.
 Below, you can see a side by side comparison of the SQS traffic flow and throughput of an application consuming its messages.

-By overlaying AWS CloudTrail events (or other events from Datadog’s + integrations) you can confirm that spinning up a consumer instance when the queue size grows improves the message throughput in your application.
+By overlaying AWS CloudTrail events (or other events from Datadog’s more than 450 integrations) you can confirm that spinning up a consumer instance when the queue size grows improves the message throughput in your application.